external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Where to Start

 A little planning makes seed starting more efficient and will help set you up for success.
 Seeds that are typically started indoors include long season crops, like eggplants, okra, tomatoes, broccoli and kale.
 Some plants do not fare well as transplants or need to be transplanted at the right stage of growth so they aren’t stunted by stressors.
-Peas, beans, radishes, carrots, and corn perform best when they are direct seeded, straight into the garden.
+Peas, beans, radishes, carrots, and corn perform best when directly seeded into the garden.

 Stack of papers on a desk.Consider how much space you have indoors to house your started seeds and how you will nurture the seeds as they grow indoors.
 Keep your outdoor space in mind, too.
 You’ll want to have enough transplants to adequately fill your garden plot.
 Take a few minutes to sketch out your garden and determine where you’ll plant each crop of transplants.
 Once you know how many transplants you’ll need, you can determine how many seeds to purchase and plant.
 It’s also smart to add a few extra seeds to account for things like seedling mortality.